Art In Video Games: The Treasures of the Raccoon Police Department

 Several busts, small statues and ancient greek vases can be found scattered around in the Art Room as well.

-We can spot more busts and statuettes if we look more closely.
+The bust of Saint George is again here, and we can spot more statuettes if we look more closely.

 There is also an ebony male statue, which is missing its head.